Ferrography

-Ferrography is a specialized type of oil analysis used to study particle wear on machine components through analysis of contaminants in lubricating oil.
-It can be used to predict and diagnose errors occurring on machinery.
 Ferrography is related to tribology, which is the study of friction between interacting surfaces.
-Since the advent of ferrography in the 1970s it has been used in many industrial settings as a form of preventative maintenance.
+Since the advent of ferrography in the 1970s it has been used in many industrial settings as a form of predictive maintenance.

 History

-Ferrography was pioneered in the 1970s by the late Vernon C. Westcott to help the United States military diagnose problems related to bearing failure before the issues became deadly.
-At the time, the best method of analysis could not detect small particles, so by the time the military found problems it was too late to find solutions.
-The military reached out to Mr. Westcott to find a way to solve this problem and from that Mr. Westcott developed the first ferrograph.
-The ferrograph first saw major use by the United Kingdom to detect helicopter failure in the Falklands War.
+Ferrography was pioneered in the 1970s by the late Vernon C. Westcott, sponsored by the Advance Research Projects Agency of the United States Department of Defense At the time, the methods used to gauge wear; spectroscopic analysis and ferromagnetic chip detectors, could only provide warning of imminent failure, after the wear had already reached the severity, where preventative maintenance alone would not be an effective control to prevent catastrophic failure.
+The military reached out to Westcott to find a way to solve this problem and from that Westcott developed the first ferrograph.
+The ferrograph saw its first practical use, by the British during the Falklands War, where it was used to inspect the condition of helicopter transmissions.

+In 1975, Westcott filed a patent that outlined the principles of multiple varieties of ferrography, including microscopic analysis of wear and a quantitative method of on-line ferrography.

+In 2009 a new method of visual on-line ferrography was published by a group of researchers from Xi'an Jiaotong University, Theory of Lubrication and Bearing Institute.
+This is significant as it allows images of wear debris to be obtained during regular machine operation.

 Purpose & Uses

 Ferrography is a staple in failure prevention maintenance.
-Continuous monitoring of the lubricating oil allows a change from expensive and often unnecessary preplanned maintenance to the more cost-effective failure prevention.
+Continuous monitoring of the lubricating oil allows a change from expensive and often unnecessary preplanned maintenance to more cost-effective failure prevention.
 Ferrography is unique because it can deliver information about enclosed parts as lubricating oil circulates through these areas and is still accessible.
-Rinsing vital components with particle free lubricant and analyzing the output can offer a detailed report of machine wear without disassembling anything.
+Rinsing vital components with particle-free lubricant and analyzing the output can offer a detailed report of machine wear without disassembling anything.